chemyibinjiang/2D-XRD-Modelling/README.md

 # 2D-XRD-Modelling
-This code is based on matlab for PXRD (Powder X-ray Diffraction) simulation.
+This code is based on matlab2013a for PXRD (Powder X-ray Diffraction) simulation.